- About us

 - are a New Zealand citizen who is on a Special Category Visa (SCV).
 For more information on SCV, please visit the Study Assist website.

-- are full fee-paying/Fee for Service or a subsidised student in an eligible state or territory studying a diploma or higher level course.
+- are full fee-paying/Fee for Service or a subsidised student in an eligible state or territory studying an approved diploma or higher level course.

 - have not exceeded the FEE-HELP limit